seasunflower/pdfchatbot/README.md

 Activate the environment by running:

 ```
-myenv\Scripts\activate
+env\Scripts\activate
 ```

-Once activated, you will see (myenv) at the beginning of the command prompt line, indicating that the environment is active.
+Once activated, you will see (env) at the beginning of the command prompt line, indicating that the environment is active.

 ## How to Deactivate the Virtual Environment
 Deactivate the environment at any time by running: